FloSewn/TQMesh/README.md

 For a better overview on the capabilities of **TQMesh**, check out the examples below.
 These are also the results of the examples given in the *input/* and the *src/examples* directories.

+## Examples

+Generating a mesh with **TQMesh** is a straightforward process that involves defining a few key global parameters along with mesh boundaries represented by boundary nodes and edges.
+You have the option to assign markers to each boundary edge, which are then applied to the final mesh's boundary edges.
+Furthermore, the application supports creating multiple meshes consecutively, each with assigned color values for its elements.

+Explore the examples below to get an overview of **TQMesh**'s capabilities.
+You can find both the example input files and their corresponding results in the *input/* and *src/examples* directories.

 <details>
-<summary>Example 1</summary>
+<summary>Example 1: Triangular Mesh with Local Element Refinement</summary>

 This example shows a triangular mesh which features local element refinement.
 The element size is determined either by the domain's edge segments, through sizing factors that are attributed to boundary vertices or through a size function which is defined by the user.

 <img src="doc/Example_1.png" alt="TQMesh-Example-1" width="300"/>
 </details>